Fire Bird Art House

 Maria Carvalho Sandoval – Jewelry Designer, Sculpture & Fiber Artist, Reiki & CranioSacral Practitioner, Massage Therapist, Ceremonialist

 Maria studied ceramics at Mason Gross University & Alfred University.
 She graduated from Alfred U in 2007 with a Bachelor of Fine Arts with a focus on ceramics & fiber art.
-She then lived in Philadelphia & participated in group art shows, exhibiting her fiber sculptures.
-Since 2010 she has been traveling all over Central & North America making jewelry & art to sell at different festivals, events & markets.
+Since 2009 she has been traveling all over Central & North America making jewelry & art to sell at different festivals, events & markets.
 Her healing path began because of working with crystals to make jewelry.
 She studied with Ecuadorean Medicine Woman Andrea Atekokolli who initiated Maria, taught her how to access her own ancestral wisdom & the sacred art of ceremony.
 In 2015 Lynne Reed of Vermont trained Maria in the ways of Reiki – an ancient healing modality that is accessible by all & deeply beneficial for mind, body & spirit.
 In 2016 Maria graduated from a 300 hour yoga teacher training with Laughing River Yoga of Burlington, Vermont.
-In 2017 Maria became certified in Lomi Lomi Massage by Wayne Kealohi Powell of Hawaii.
+In 2017 Maria became certified in Lomi Lomi Massage by Wayne Kealohi Powell.
 Maria was trained in CranioSacral Therapy by the Upledger Institute in early 2018, which is a perfect compliment to Reiki & massage.
-In the Fall of 2018 Maria’s Kumu (teacher) Kealohi returned to VT & initiated her into the Temple Style Lomi practice of joint rotations & spiritual surgery.
+In the Fall of 2018 Maria’s Kumu (teacher) Kealohi returned to VT & initiated her into the Temple Style Lomi practice of joint rotations & Shamanic bodywork.
 In 2018 Maria graduated from a 9 month herbalism apprenticeship with The Gaia School of Healing.
 In early 2019 Maria recieved her Reiki Master level attunement from Annette Gringras & began to initiate others into the Reiki lineage.
 She has continued her Hawaiian Lomi healing & Breathwork trainings each year with Patti Miller, Harry Uhane Jim & Sila Jim.

-Maria’s current artwork includes: Healing crystal jewelry with macrame & crochet, leather bags & belts, dream catchers, wire earrings, rings & bracelets.
+Maria’s current artwork includes: Healing crystal jewelry with macrame & crochet, leather bags & belts, wire earrings, rings & bracelets.
 Maria’s jewelry combines healing crystals which bring balance & harmony to those who wear them.
 She loves to work with clients to design pieces unique to their tastes & desires.
-Maiz & Maria sell their artwork at different festivals, farmers markets & craft fairs.
+Maiz & Maria sell their artwork at different festivals, farmers markets & in their online shop.

 For inquiries about art, workshops or ceremonies contact Maria here